Code, nerd culture and humor from Greg Knauss.

 Hi there!
 My name's GREG KNAUSS and I like to make things.

-Some of those things are Web sites (like the Webby-nominated Metababy and The American People), software (both commercial and open-source, including contributions to projects like CPAN and XScreenSaver) and stories (for Web sites like Suck and Fray, print magazines like Worth and Macworld, and books like "Things I Learned About My Dad" and "Rainy Day Fun and Games for Toddler and Total Bastard").
+Some of those things are software (like Romantimatic), Web sites (like the Webby-nominated Metababy and The American People) and stories (for Web sites like Suck and Fray, print magazines like Worth and Macworld, and books like "Things I Learned About My Dad" and "Rainy Day Fun and Games for Toddler and Total Bastard").

 My e-mail address is greg@eod.com.
 I'd love to hear from you!

-This site is powered by Moveable Type.
+This site is powered by Movable Type.
 Spot graphics provided by Thomas, Michael and Peter Knauss.